wissal-web/wissal-web/README.md

 ---

 ### :woman_technologist: About Me :
-- :telescope: I’m a Software Engineering Student , I'm working as a Full-Stack Developer and contributing to frontend and backend for building web and mobile applications.
+- :telescope: I'm a Software Engineer , I'm working as a Full-Stack Developer and contributing to frontend and backend for building web and mobile applications.

 - :seedling: Exploring Technical Content Writing.